My name is Camie and I am an American expat living in England for the second time. London 2.0 is what we call this

 Do I like living in England?

-I was beat down, exhausted and full of regret by the time I arrived in England.
+I was exhausted and full of regret by the time I arrived in England.
 What the hell had we just done?
 We had a comfortable life in Texas.
 Why would we put ourselves through this stressful test?
 Would it be worth it?
-Was I going to be able to adjust to be a full-time stay-at-home dog mum?
+Was I going to be able to adjust to being a full-time stay-at-home dog mum?
 How much would I miss my friends and family?

 The answers to those questions would come nearly five years later when we decided to relocate back to the USA.
 Every moment of stress, every penny spent, every laugh, and every tear was worth it.

-When we did we move back to the US?
+When did we move back to the USA?